Hearty Easy Indian Lentil Curry

 In fact, though we like experimenting with cuisine from all cultures, I would say that Indian is one of our favorites.

-Now, before I go on, let me say that this lentil recipe isn't an intense, hot and spicy curry – so don't run away if you think that you are not a curry fan.
+Now, before I go on, let me say that this lentil recipe isn't an intense, hot and spicy curry – so please don't run away if you're not a curry fan.

 Most people who don't like curry don't like it due to its being spicy.
-This dish is not that, and in fact, it feels like a real comfort food to me.
-In fact, there is another recipe on my site that actually does feature curry and that is in fact my most requested recipe—Pakistani Kima.
+This dish is not spicy at all, and in fact, it feels like a real comfort food to me.
+It's the same thing with this Pakistani Keema recipe that is literally my most requested recipe.
+Curry, but universally appealing.

 I think you'll be pleasantly surprised.